 - Grab & Go Book Bags!

-CANCELLED UNTIL FURTHER NOTICE DUE TO THE COVID-19 PANDEMIC The Stirling-Rawdon Public Library offers many programs for children during school breaks such as March Break and during the summer holidays.
+The Stirling-Rawdon Public Library offers many programs for children during school breaks such as March Break and during the summer holidays, as well as throughout the school year with afterschool programs and storytime during the day.
+Check out our Events Calendar for up to date programs with descriptions.
 To participate in our children’s programs your child must have a completed program registration form on file.
 This form only needs to be completed once and is added to with each program your child participates in.
 Click here to go to our Forms page and access the appropriate form.